K4rian/docker-twserver/README.md

 — Docker >= __18.03.1__
 — Git *(optional)*

-Like any Docker image the building process is pretty straightforward.
+Like any Docker image the building process is pretty straightforward:

 - Clone (or download) the GitHub repository to an empty folder on your local machine:
 ```